-The capercaillie decline is thought to be caused by a number of cumulative factors including loss of suitable habitat or woodland management unfavourable to the species, bad weather, predation, collisions with deer fences and disturbance.
+The capercaillie decline is thought to be caused by a number of cumulative factors including loss of suitable habitat or unfavourable woodland management, bad weather/climate change, predation, collisions with deer fences and disturbance.
 Knowledge of the reasons for their decline in the UK is imperfect as is the relative importance of each of the factors listed.
 The species is an edge of range species in the UK and has been suffering from poor breeding success, even in the areas where they persist.
 Poor breeding success is the most significant threat to the species in Scotland (Moss et al, 2001) and with populations down to such vulnerable numbers, any factors that could impact on the breeding success of individual birds could have significant impacts for the population as a whole.